vovan47/miix310/README.md

 ## Backlight

 After all above tweaks, native backlight regulation still doesn't work, at least for me.
-In theory, it is fixed in new version of Linux kernel: https://bugs.launchpad.net/ubuntu/+source/linux/+bug/1783964 But I've tried recompiling kernel with those options enabled and it still doesn't work.
+In theory, it is [fixed in new version of Linux kernel.](https://bugs.launchpad.net/ubuntu/+source/linux/+bug/1783964) But I've tried recompiling kernel with those options enabled and it still doesn't work.
 So I use `xrandr` to change brightness via terminal.
 I wrote a small Bash script to simplify usage, I will put it here in separate file, `brightness.sh`.